Awutu-Senya East (Ghana parliament constituency)

 Awutu-Senya East is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It elects one member of parliament (MP) through the first-past-the-post system of election.
+Phillis Naa Koryoo Akunor is the member of parliament for the constituency.
 Awutu-Senya East is located in the Awutu/Effutu/Senya district of the Central Region of Ghana.

 Boundaries

 The seat is located entirely within the Awutu/Effutu/Senya district of the Central Region of Ghana.